Last modified: August 21, 2024

 Fishing Tips.
 Although I would rate the action at the pier as only fair, it does see good fishing at times.
 Fish counts done by the Department of Fish and Wildlife at the pier showed the number one fish to be kingfish (white croaker) followed by jacksmelt and perch.
 Reports to Pier Fishing In California website mostly have highlighted a different story, the fishing for sharks and rays, which can be excellent at times.

-If seeking out the white croaker, a simple high/low rig with size 4 hooks is used.
+If seeking out the white croaker, and their numbers have fallen drastically during recent years, a simple high/low rig with size 4 hooks is used.
 Pieces of anchovy or sardine (any oily fish) for bait usually produce the best results.
 Casting out from the pier, letting the rig sink to the bottom, and being prepared for a bite as soon as the bait settled, is the best approach.
 A slow retrieve after the bait hits the bottom also works; fish will sometimes follow the bait almost to the pier.
 People who just cast out, rest the rod on the railing, and wait, generally get less fish.

-For those seeking out perch, the best bait is pile worms, ghost shrimp, grass shrimp, or small pieces of market shrimp on a high/low rig with size 6 or 8 hooks.
+For those seeking out perch, the best bait is pile worms, ghost shrimp, grass shrimp (if you can find them), or small pieces of market shrimp on a high/low rig with size 6 or 8 hooks.
 If in a pinch for bait you can also try night crawlers but they will soften up fairly quickly.
-Anglers fish for perch in the inshore waters by the pier or cast over by the dock.
-Sometimes a cast past the corner of the dock followed by a slow retrieve will attract perch hanging under the dock.
+Anglers fish for perch in the inshore waters by the pier or cast just outside the rocky shoreline.
+The main perch that is caught are blackperch but a variety of seaperch and surfperch can show up during the year.
+Do remember the perch closure that is in the bay from April 1 to July 31.
+During the closure the only perch permitted to be taken are shinerperch and many are taken here.
+One of the local halibut fishermen mentioned that he sometimes comes to this pier to get the live shiners he uses for the halibut.

 Stripers are one of the prize fish locally and anglers used a variety of techniques and baits.
 Traditional high/low rigs using a size 2 to 2/0 hook and pieces of fish (anchovy, sardine, herring, etc.) will catch the linesides.
 Live bait utilizing one of the plastic fish finder rigs or a Carolina-rig will also work.
 Live shinerperch, bullheads (staghorn sculpin) or small gobies are proven baits.
 Many of the regulars prefer using an artificial lure.
 Hair Raisers were the traditional lure of choice but they’ve been replaced by a plethora of lures, everything from soft plastics to spoons to crankbaits like Rat-L-Trap (and others).

-Sharks are one of the most common fish at the pier and many a large one is caught.
+Sharays, sharks and rays are one of the most common fish at the pier and many a large one is caught.
 Most of the sharks will be brown smoothhounds or leopard sharks but smallish-sized 7-gill sharks, spiny dogfish, and even soupfin sharks can make an appearance.
-All will bite on an oily and/or bloody fish such as sardine and mackerel and most are taken on high./low rigging using size 2/0-4/0 hooks.
+All will bite on an oily and/or bloody fish such as sardine and mackerel and most are taken on high/low rigging using size 2/0-4/0 (or larger) hooks.
 Leopard sharks like a live bait and love midshipman as bait if you can find them.

 The Pier Rats Speak